rhjensen79/perfect-charge/README.md

 ![image](design.png)

 # Installation
-## Env Variables / Secrets
+## Env Variables

-The following enviromental variables, need to be set on the container, for it to work.
+The following enviromental variables, need to be set on the container, and the OS from where you are creating the secrets. , for it to work.
 ### Value

 - BARRY_METER_ID